 - For certain types of pain, especially those induced by inflammation like arthritis or fibromyalgia

 - As a healthy substitute for former (unhealthy) solutions geared towards treating restlessness, stress or inflammatory-origin pain.

 Delta-9 tetrahydrocannabinol (THC) is naturally produced to some degree by all variations of Cannabissativa, including hemp.
 While in general it is true that the more the cannabis plant produces CBD, the less THC it produces is true, there is always a bit of THC is CBD-dominant cannabis cultivars and vice versa.
 All of our products use natural hemp extract, and therefore contain a small amount of THC in addition to a full spectrum (entourage) of cannabinoids and terpenes found.
 We utilize rigorous lab testing procedures to insure that THC levels do not exceed 0.2% by weight.
 The federal maximum for THC content is 0.3%.

 Will ultra-low THC hemp extract products get me high?

 No, they will not.
 To illustrate the point, you could use our products before a public speaking engagement or an important business meeting, for example, and have no adverse effects.

 Where are your hemp flower extracts sourced from?

-All of the hemp oil used in our products comes from hemp grown and extracted in Colorado, which we test using licensed third party laboratories for pesticides, heavy metals and mycotoxins.
-Our products, however, are developed, designed, manufactured and packaged in Horry County, South Carolina.
+All of the hemp oil used in our products comes from hemp grown and extracted in South Carolina, which we test using an extremely reputable, licensed third party laboratory (proverdelabs.com) for cannabinoids, terpenes, pesticides, residual solvents, heavy metals and microbials such as Salmonella and E Coli.
+Our products are developed, designed, manufactured and packaged in Horry County, South Carolina.